jhalterman/epicary/README.md

 # Epicary 0.1.0

-*Stateful, thread-safe, message-driven processing.*
+*Stateful, correlated message processing.*

-Epicary was designed to build stateful, message-driven systems with little fuss.
-It's ideal for modeling processes where state changes are triggered by discrete messages.
+Epicary is lightweight framework for modeling stateful, message driven processes using content-based message to process correlation.

 ## Overview

-An Epicary implementation is comprised of *epics*, which are message handlers similar to [actors](http://en.wikipedia.org/wiki/Actor_model) in that they:
+Epicary decouples message publishers from consumers by performing *content based correlation* of messages to processes.
+Processes in Epicary are modeled as *sagas* which are similar to [actors](http://en.wikipedia.org/wiki/Actor_model) in that they:

- * Are stateful
+ * Contain state
  * Have a unique identity
  * Handle messages of varying types
  * Have a distinct lifecycle
  * Are thread-safe (by way of serialized message handling and a [shared-nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture))

-Where epics differ from actors is with message delivery.
+Where sagas differ from actors is with message delivery.
 Actors handle messages that are *addressed* to them by identity.
-Epics handle messages that are *correlated* to them based on their contents.
-Additionally epics are durable, making them ideal for long-running processes and distributed systems where they can be migrated between nodes for workload re-distribution and survive node failures.
+Sagas handle messages that are *correlated* to them based on the contents of the message and of the saga.

+Sagas can also be durable, making them ideal for long-running processes and distributed systems where they can be migrated between nodes for workload re-distribution or survive node failures.

 ## Usage

-Define an epic to represent some process:
+Let's define a saga to represent some process:

-    public class CreateInstancEpic extends AbstractEpic {
+    public class CreateInstancSaga extends AbstractSaga {
       private final transient ComputeClient computeClient;
       private final transient InstanceDAO dao;
       private int instanceId;

-      public CreateInstancEpic(ComputeClient computeClient, InstanceDAO dao) {
+      public CreateInstancSaga(ComputeClient computeClient, InstanceDAO dao) {
         this.computeClient = computeClient;
         this.dao = dao;
       }

+	  /* Configure the properties on which messages should be correlated to this saga */
       @Override
       protected void configure() {
-        // Correlates messages to this epic by their instanceId map("instanceId").to(InstanceStartingEvent.class, InstanceCreatedEvent.class, InstanceDiedEvent.class);
+        // Correlates messages to this saga by their instanceId map("instanceId").to(InstanceStartingEvent.class, InstanceCreatedEvent.class, InstanceDiedEvent.class);
       }

-      @StartsEpic
+      @StartsSaga
       public void handle(CreateInstanceCommand command) {
         instanceId = computeClient.createInstance();
         dao.createInstance(instanceId);